Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 The implementation of generic medicine was given importance in the first place to make the healthcare system in India and other countries more affordable.
 However, the outcomes for the innovative firm are not favorable as they have invested a lot in R&D, drug discovery, development, and clinical trials for producing a safe drug in the public interest.

 The effective implementation of these strategies is yet to be explored more.
 The tug-of-war between the innovative and generic manufacturers will continue, as this is a never-ending cycle of discovering and exclusivity rights expiration.
-However, both parties will also introduce the new approaches in the market for their favorable outcomes.
+However, both parties will also introduce new approaches in the market for their favorable outcomes.